s-damian/rust-solana-wallet/docs/Commands.md

 # Rust Solana Wallet - Commands

+A Solana Wallet made in France 🇫🇷

-#### Here you can see the examples of the commands as in a real context
+### Here you can see the examples of the commands as in a real context

 | Functionality | Description | Command |